MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 It requires two back buffers: the application uses a buffer to perform its drawings and the second buffer is used to transmit the data to the display frame buffer when the Graphics Engine is calling the ``flush()`` function.
 At the end of the transmission, the application buffer becomes the transmission buffer and vice-versa.

-The subtility consists to reuse the transmission buffer as application buffer at the end of the transmission if, and only if, the application has not drawing something yet in the application buffer.
+The subtlety consists in reusing the transmission buffer as the application buffer at the end of the transmission if, and only if, the application has not drawn anything yet in the current application buffer.
-This prevents to manage the restoration of the past: the application reuses the same buffer before last flush.
+This avoids handling the restoration of the past: the application reuses the same buffer as before the last flush.

 This policy requires a dedicated OS task that will manage the transmission and the unlocking of the Graphics Engine  by calling the function ``LLUI_DISPLAY_setBackBuffer()``.
-The specification of the ``flush()`` function is to be **not** blocker (atomic).
+The specification of the ``flush()`` function is to be **non-blocking**.
 Its aim is to unlock the *flush* task.
 The ``flush()`` function has to return as soon as possible.